-Can I start by saying how much I loved Israel?
-Tel Aviv in particular captivated me, usurping the top spot on my favourite places list.
+Can I start by saying how I almost went blind lovingly curating the perfect itinerary of Israel?
+I loved this country so much, Tel Aviv in particular captivated me, usurping the top spot on my favourite places list.
 For the first time in my extensively stamped passport’s existence, I wondered how I’d be able to pack up my life in Toronto – white bedroom and all – and transplant it directly in to this thriving, cosmopolitan city.

 The easiest route would’ve been to marry the potentially homeless man who proposed to me one night during my trip.
 At least from what I could understand from his garbled English, I think he was proposing to me.
 Either way, I haven’t quite reached that level of desperation.
 Not quite.